The Great Northern Garden of Remembrance was purpose-built and recent updates ensure you of the very best funeral care.

 Our 90-seat chapel is modern and includes a beautiful glass water wall to create a peaceful calming environment.
 The view from inside the chapel across the gardens and natural bushland is quietly calming and a special place to say goodbye to a loved one.

-We also have a beautiful outdoor chapel surrounded by a running waterways, arrangement and reflection rooms, a viewing room, a fully-catered refreshments area and landscaped gardens with a variety of memorialisation options.
+We also have a beautiful outdoor gazebo surrounded by a running waterways, arrangement and reflection rooms, a viewing room, a fully-catered refreshments area and landscaped gardens with a variety of memorialisation options.

 As the facility is bordered by a nature reserve there is an abundance of native animal & bird life including a family of friendly kangaroos, which add to the peacefulness of the whole environment.